delfimpandiani/Hypericons-x-AbstractConcepts/README.md

 The directory is divided in three parts:

-- 1. The ARTstract Dataset: a novel dataset of cultural images tagged with Abstract Concepts
+- 1. The ARTstract Dataset v0.1: a novel dataset of cultural images tagged with Abstract Concepts, in its first iteration.
-- 2. Baseline Models: Baselines for the task of ACD (Abstract Concept Detection) in Cultural Images
+- 2. Baselines for ACD: Baseline models (finetuned CNNs) for the task of ACD (Abstract Concept Detection) in Cultural Images
-- 3. Explainability Experiements: experiments of traditional (GRAD-CAM) and non-traditional (our novel SD-AM method) for visual interpretability of deep networks.
+- 3. Explainability Experiments: experiments of traditional (GRAD-CAM) and non-traditional (our novel SD-AM method) for visual interpretability of deep networks.